ireapps/teaching-guide-intro-to-pandas/FORTEACHERS.md

 It would be a good idea to [take a spin through the notebook](#run-the-notebook) prior to teaching the session.

 ## Session description
-Imagine rolling Excel and MySQL into one tool that also allows you to track your code and share it.
-That's `pandas` in a nutshell.
-There's a lot more you can do with it, of course, but this will be a good start.
-We'll learn how to slice and dice our data and extract basic stats.
-Specifically, we'll cover loading the data, filtering, sorting and grouping data.
+In this session, you'll learn how to analyze data using the popular Python data analysis library pandas.
+You'll learn about the benefits of scripting your data projects and enough syntax to load, sort, filter and group a data set.

-This class is good for: People who are comfortable with Excel and are familiar with the basics of SQL and Python.
-We recommend that you attend a Python 101 session or have equivalent experience before coming to this class.
+This class is good for: People who are comfortable working with data in spreadsheets or SQL and want to make the leap to programming.

 ## Session goals
 Attendees should leave with a basic understanding of: